Enbrel Multiple-Use VialsPronunciation

 - Before you use Enbrel Multiple-Use Vials, discuss your vaccination history with your doctor to be sure that you are up to date on vaccinations.

-- Do not receive a live vaccine (eg, measles, mumps) while you are taking Enbrel Multiple-Use Vials.
+- Do not receive a live vaccine (eg, measles, mumps) or treatment with a weakened bacteria (eg, BCG for bladder cancer) while you are taking Enbrel Multiple-Use Vials.
 Talk with your doctor before you receive any vaccine.

 - If you develop any symptoms of TB (eg, a dry cough that does not go away, fever, night sweats, weight loss), call your doctor.
 You will need to be examined for TB and have a skin test.